“Should I cheat?”

 Should you cheat, your devastated partner will simultaneously explode and implode!

-Your betrayed partner’s personality may transition into something that is entirely at odds with the way you knew him or her prior to their discovery of your cheating.
+Your betrayed partner’s personality may transition into something that is entirely at odds with the way you knew him or her before they discovered your cheating.

 No matter how many times you apologize, exhibit remorse, or attend therapy sessions, putting the pieces of your shattered relationship back together is at best extremely difficult, and at worst impossible.

-Should you cheat and your partner finds out, all hell will break out.
+Should you cheat and your partner find out, all hell will break loose.

 Typically your betrayed partner will argue and fight with you, then cry and withdraw.
-This emotional volatility will occur in quick cycles that will continue over the span of many months.
+This emotional volatility will occur in quick cycles that will continue for many months.

 Sexual activity may come to a standstill, or it may reach a heightened necessity that will leave you bewildered.
 Should you cheat, it is unpredictable what will happen to your romantic life with your partner.

 Regardless of what your relationship was like before your cheating became known, after having been exposed, your relationship will become infinitely worse.

 If you have children, your relationship with them will also be negatively impacted.